D. B. Cooper: Back in the air

-Around 7:40 pm, Flight 305 took off, with only Cooper, Mucklow, Captain Scott, First Officer Rataczak, and Flight Engineer Harold E. Anderson aboard the aircraft.
+Around 7:40 pm, Flight 305 took off, with only Cooper, Mucklow, Scott, Rataczak and Flight Engineer Anderson aboard.
 Two F-106 fighters from McChord Air Force Base and a Lockheed T-33 trainer—diverted from an unrelated Air National Guard mission—followed the 727.
-All three jets maintained "S" flight patterns to stay behind the slow-moving 727 and out of Cooper's view.
+All three jets maintained "S" flight patterns to stay behind the slow-moving 727, and out of Cooper's view.
 After takeoff, Cooper told Mucklow to lower the aft staircase.
-Mucklow told Cooper and the flight crew she feared being sucked out of the aircraft.
-The flight crew suggested Mucklow come to the cockpit and retrieve an emergency rope with which she could tie herself to a seat.
-Cooper rejected the suggestion, stating he did not want Mucklow going up front or the flight crew coming back to the cabin.
-Mucklow continued to express her fear to Cooper, and asked him to cut some cord from one of the parachutes to create a safety line for her.
-Cooper then told Mucklow he would lower the stairs himself, instructed Mucklow to go to the cockpit, to close the curtain partition (separating the Coach and First Class sections), and not to return.
+She told him and the flight crew she feared being sucked out of the aircraft.
+The flight crew suggested she come to the cockpit and retrieve an emergency rope with which she could tie herself to a seat.
+Cooper rejected the suggestion, stating he did not want her going up front or the flight crew coming back to the cabin.
+She continued to express her fear to him, and asked him to cut some cord from one of the parachutes to create a safety line for her.
+He said he would lower the stairs himself, instructed her to go to the cockpit, close the curtain partition between the Coach and First Class sections and not return.

 Before she left, Mucklow begged Cooper, "Please, please take the bomb with you."
-Cooper responded he would either disarm the bomb or take it with him.
-As Mucklow walked to the cockpit and turned to close the curtain partition, she saw Cooper standing in the aisle tying what appeared to be the money bag around his waist.
-From the moment of takeoff to when Mucklow entered the cockpit, only four to five minutes had elapsed.
-For the rest of the flight to Reno, Mucklow remained in the cockpit.
-Mucklow was the last person to see the hijacker.

-Around 8:00 pm, a cockpit warning light flashed, indicating the aft staircase had been activated.
-The pilot used the cabin intercom to ask Cooper if he needed assistance, but Cooper's last message was a one-word reply: "No." Suddenly, the crew's ears popped; the cabin air pressure had dropped because the aft door was open.
+Cooper responded that he would either disarm it or take it with him.
+As she walked to the cockpit and turned to close the curtain partition, she saw Cooper standing in the aisle tying what appeared to be the money bag around his waist.
+From takeoff to when Mucklow entered the cockpit, four to five minutes had elapsed.
+For the rest of the flight to Reno, Mucklow remained in the cockpit, and was the last person to see Cooper.
+Around 8:00 pm, a cockpit warning light flashed, indicating the aft staircase had been deployed.
+Scott and Rataczak used the plane's intercom to ask Cooper if he needed assistance, but Cooper declined.
+The crew's ears popped from the drop in air pressure from the stairs being opened.
 At approximately 8:13 p.m., the aircraft's tail section suddenly pitched upward, forcing the pilots to trim and return the aircraft to level flight.
-In his interview with the FBI, Co-pilot Bill Rataczak said the sudden upward pitch occurred while the flight was near the suburbs north of Portland.
+In his interview with the FBI, Rataczak said the sudden upward pitch occurred while the flight was near the suburbs north of Portland.